rommicgar/portfolio/README.md

 # scripts
-Selection of shell scripts and configuration profiles for managing macOS endpoint configuration.
-Unless otherwise noted, work presented here is exclusive to the repository owner.
+Selection of shell scripts and configuration profiles for configuring Mac endpoints.
+Unless otherwise commented, work presented here is exclusive to the repository owner.